OfficeDev/TrainingContent/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 You must also have access to an Exchange inbox within an Office 365 developer tenancy.
 1. You must have the Office 365 API Tools version 1.4.50428.2 installed in Visual Studio 2013 & Update 4 installed.
+1. In order to complete exercise 4, you must have Office 2016 Preview installed which you can obtain from here: https://products.office.com/en-us/office-2016-preview

 ## Exercise 1: Creating the ContentWriter Add-in Office Project
 *In this exercise you will create a new Office Add-in project in Visual Studio so that you can begin to write, test and debug an Office Word Add-in.
 The user interface of the Office Add-in you will create in this lab will not be very complicated as it will just contain HTML buttons and JavaScript command handlers.*